vruumllc/vr65816_PCB/README.md

 My cost was about $90 USD including shipping, fees, and taxes -- about $18 USD per PCB.

-## Getting the the remaining parts
-I used [Mouser's 'Create a BOM'](https://www.mouser.com/en/Bom/) feature to order all the other parts.
-Use the 'Mouser Part Number' and 'Qty' columns from the [vr65816_full_BOM.csv](https://github.com/vruumllc/vr65816_schematic/blob/main/vr65816_full_BOM.csv) file in this repository.

-My cost per kit of parts was about $114 USD, including shipping, fees, and taxes.

-The total price per board therefore came out to be about $132 USD (September 2026, Silicon Valley, USA).
+The total price per vr65816 therefore came out to be about $132 USD (September 2026, Silicon Valley, USA).

 ## More things you need that you may already own
 Rumbledethumps has made a huge effort to support modern hardware, so you don't have to rely on ancient and expensive peripherals to use this retro-computer.
 Here is a list of peripherals you may already have, with some example links if you don't: